hckjck/django-mailto/README.md

 ### Template rendering

 Template rendering  will be done with current `context_processor` setting in mind.
 This means, there is the same context available as in regular views.
-In case the recipients email address matches an existing user, than recipients User object will be add to `recipient` context variable.
+In case the recipients email address matches an existing user, than recipients User object will be added to `recipient` context variable.
 E.g. `{{ recipient.username }}` will return the User objects username.

 ### Opt-out URL

-To get the Opt-out URL for the current user use `{{ recipient.optin.get_optout_url }}`
+To get the Opt-out URL for the current user, use `{{ recipient.optin.get_optout_url }}`.

 ## Settings

 ### MAILTO_TEMPLATES

-django-mailto is shipped with a default set of email templates [thanks to *Antwort*](https://github.com/internations/antwort) but it is easy to setup your own
+django-mailto is shipped with a default set of email templates [thanks to *Antwort*](https://github.com/internations/antwort) but it is easy to setup your own.

 Default: